sakshi-spec/vigilant-bassoon/README.md

 # vigilant-bassoon
-#Dice Simulator
-#Basic dice simulator using built in pacakge called random in Python3
+Dice Simulator - Basic dice simulator using built in pacakge called random in Python3